 The Group remains committed to the implementation of its strategy, re-calibrating its approach in order to reflect changes in the market environment.
 The Bank has consistently delivered on its targets to clean-up its balance sheet and is on track with the execution of its NPE plan.
-It also has successfully addressed the challenges and risks that the outbreak of COVID-19 posed to banks.
-Towards its transition to the post Covid-19 era, the Bank remains committed in the active management and reduction of NPEs over the Business Plan period through additional NPE transactions as scheduled and incorporated in the revised NPE Business Plan submitted to the SSM in March 2023.

-Main elements impacting Asset Quality, Capital and Liquidity
+Main elements regarding Asset Quality, Capital and Liquiity